Best Heating Pad of 2021

-We only have a couple gripes with this pad, and both are fairly minor.
+We have very few gripes with this pad, and they're fairly minor.
 First off, we found that it loses some heat towards the corners, with the surface temperature dropping over 10˚F compared to the center for the colder corners on the plug side of the pad.
-However, thanks to its large size, we rarely if ever noticed this during normal use.
-Also, it only offers three heat settings, slightly less than average.
-Again, despite the relative lack of options we were always able to find an appropriate heat level.
+However, thanks to its large size, this didn't really affect performance.
+Also, there are only three heat settings, slightly less than average.
+Again, despite the relative lack of options, we were always able to find an appropriate heat level.
 No matter how you plan on using a heating pad, chances are the Mighty Bliss Large Electric will do swimmingly.

-The Sunbeam XL Ultraheat does lack some of the panache of other pads.
-It doesn't get overly hot, barely breaking the 100˚F mark in our testing.
-It also took it nearly seven minutes to reach that temperature, making it far slower than most.
-However, if you just want some gentle heat and don't mind waiting a few extra minutes for it, the Sunbeam XL Ultraheat and its relatively low price tag fit the bill.
+However, the Sunbeam XL Ultraheat lacks some of the panache of the other pads.
+It doesn't get very hot, barely breaking the 100˚F mark in our testing.
+It also took nearly seven minutes to reach that temperature, a far slower heat-up time than most pads we tested.
+However, if you just need some gentle heat and don't mind waiting a few extra minutes for it, the Sunbeam XL Ultraheat and its relatively low price tag fit the bill.

 The biggest drawback to this pad is its specificity.
 While you may be able to get creative and use it to soothe other body parts, the design largely limits its use to the neck.
-Additionally, though "shoulder" is in the name, we found that it focuses much more of its soothing heat in the neck area.
-But if you're someone that consistently carries your tension in the neck, this convenient pad is likely to become your new best friend.
+Additionally, though it's advertised for "neck and shoulder", we found that most of the soothing heat is focused on the neck area.
+But if you're someone that carries constant tension in your neck, this convenient pad is likely to become your new best friend.

-If you're struggling with a low back or abdominal strain, or tend to have painful cramps, the Pure Enrichment PureRelief Lumbar and Abdominal is one of the most effective tools for relief that we've found.
-The tapered shape and built-in straps allow it to be securely affixed to either your low back or abdominal area, providing targeted heat no matter what position you're currently finding comfortable.
+If you're struggling with a low back or abdominal strain, or tend to have painful cramps, the Pure Enrichment PureRelief Lumbar and Abdominal is one of the most effective and relieving tools that we've found.
+Its tapered shape and built-in straps enable you to securely affix it to your low back or abdominal area, providing targeted heat no matter what position you're currently finding comfortable.
 The pad comes with a cold pack that can be put in the freezer and then placed in a slot on the pad, allowing for convenient hot/cold therapy as well.
-Finally, a high maximum temperature of 114˚F and fast heat up time of just over two minutes provide quick and intense heat when you need it.
+This model offers fast and intense heat when you need it, with a quick heat-up time of under two minutes and a maximum temperature of 114˚F.

-Like all specialized pads, the size and shape make it somewhat difficult to use on areas other than the midsection.
+Like all specialized pads, its size and shape render it somewhat difficult to use on areas other than the midsection.
 The more symmetrical shape and added straps made it slightly easier to wrap and secure this pad on a knee or hamstring than the neck/shoulder models we tested, but it was still less amenable to these situations than the simple rectangular pads.
-But if it's usually your core that gives you trouble, the Pure Enrichment PureRelief Lumbar and Abdominal is the best and most convenient option we've found.
+However, if it's usually your core that gives you trouble, the Pure Enrichment PureRelief Lumbar and Abdominal is the best and most convenient option we've found.

-For those that tend to carry all their tension in their shoulders and upper back, or those that are just often cold and love the idea of a heated super hero cape, the Utaxo Wrap is sure to please.
+If you tend to carry lots of tension in your shoulders and upper back, or you just run cold and love the idea of a heated superhero cape, the Utaxo Wrap is sure to please.
 This pad looks like a giant lobster that uses a snap closure to secure around your shoulders and a sash to tie around your waist.
-This, combined with a plush covering and light weight make for a very comfortable and secure exterior garment that can provide comforting heat from your shoulders all the way down through the upper and mid back.
-We found the pad to be cozy and unobtrusive whether we were lying in bed, lazing on the couch, or sitting in our desk chairs.
+It's lightweight, and its covering is plush, making for a very comfortable and secure exterior garment that can provide heat from your shoulders all the way down through the upper and mid-back.
+We found the pad to be cozy and unobtrusive whether we were lying in bed, lounging on the couch, or sitting in our desk chairs.

-Our biggest complaint is that for most people the pad doesn't quite cover the oft problematic low back area.
-Even though our lead tester is a borderline Napoleonic complex inducing 5'8" the pad fell a couple of inches short of his waist when worn normally.
-Additionally, the sash that is meant to be tied around the waist fell just at the bottom of his rib cage, causing him to usually just leave it untied.
+Our biggest gripe with this pad is that, for most people, it won't cover the oft problematic low back area.
+When worn normally on our 5'8" lead tester, the pad fell a couple of inches short of his waist.
+The waist sash fell around at the bottom of his rib cage, causing him to usually just leave it untied.
 However, the pad is plenty large enough to cover the low back if laid out flat instead of worn over the shoulders.
 Additionally, the maximum temperature of 105˚ is only mediocre compared to other models.
-Overall, this pad is perfect for shoulder and mid back tension and is versatile enough to be used for other ailments.
+Overall, though, this pad is perfect for shoulder and mid-back tension and is versatile enough to be used for other ailments.

 If you specifically want a pad for your shoulders, the Sunbeam Renue Neck & Shoulder 22 x 19 is a decent choice.
-It uses a magnetic closure to wrap around your shoulders for targeted heat therapy.
-It also has some small weights stitched in to provide a little extra pressure and make that heat penetrate into your muscles.
+It uses a magnetic closure to wrap around your shoulders for targeted heat therapy, and some small weights are stitched in to provide a bit of extra pressure so that the heat penetrates your muscles.
 The maximum heat of 110˚ is fairly high for those times when you need a little extra power.

-This pad only missed out on an award because we found its covering to be slightly less plush than some others, and it is similarly slightly less flexible.
-We felt like these minor drawbacks erased the benefits of another few degrees of maximum temperature of a few seconds saved in heat up time.
+This pad only missed out on an award because we found its cover to be slightly less plush than some others, and it is similarly slightly less flexible.
+We felt like these minor drawbacks erased the benefits of another few degrees of maximum temperature and the few seconds saved in heat up time.
 However, if you want the hottest or fastest pad possible, the Sunbeam King Size Xpressheat may be for you.

-The MaxKare Large Heating Wrap offers good coverage over the shoulders and through the upper and mid back.
+The MaxKare Large Heating Wrap offers good coverage over the shoulders and through the upper and mid-back.
 A magnetic closure makes sure it stays draped in place, and a plush sash allows you to secure it around your waist (as long as you're on the shorter end of the spectrum).
-The plush covering feels cozy and the five heat settings let you find the perfect temperature, whether you're looking for pain relief or just want some extra warmth during those late fall NetFlix binges on the couch.
+The plush covering is cozy, and the five heat settings let you find the perfect temperature, whether you're looking for pain relief or just want some extra warmth during your Netflix binges on the couch.

 Why You Should Trust Us

-To find the best heating pads on the market we used an infrared thermometer to determine the maximum temperature of each pad, and to measure how quickly each can go from room temperature to 100˚ farenheit.
-We also took the temperature at multiple spots across the face of each pad to measure how evely they disperse heat.
+To find the best heating pads on the market, we used an infrared thermometer to determine the maximum temperature of each pad and to measure how quickly each can go from room temperature to 100˚ Fahrenheit.
+We also took the temperature at multiple spots across the face of each pad to measure how evenly they disperse heat.